 If you can't attend a scheduled conciliation session you must let the conciliator know as soon as possible.
 In exceptional circumstances, the conciliator may arrange another session.

-If you are the applicant and don't attend the conciliation session (or make a reasonable attempt to be there) you may not be able to apply for adjudication on that dispute.
+If you are the applicant and don't attend the conciliation session (or make a reasonable attempt to be there) you may not be able to apply for adjudication for that dispute.

 If you agree